SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 ### Email Templates And Personalization

 If you're sending similar content to lots of people, Templates let you write the message once using substitution variables and logic for personalization.
-You can create and edit templates on your account in the [Templates](https://app.sparkpost.com/templates) ([EU](https://app.eu.sparkpost.com/templates)) page.
+You can create and edit templates on your account in the **Content** > [Templates](https://app.sparkpost.com/templates) ([EU](https://app.eu.sparkpost.com/templates)) page.
 Check the SparkPost [template language](https://developers.sparkpost.com/api/template-language/) for information on how to personalize your emails.

 ### Service Providers - Subaccounts